mjakeman/unicoursereview/README.md

 # Uni Course Review
 Are you a student in NZ?
-Want to see reviews for your course(s)?
+Do you want to see reviews for your uni papers?

 Easy.
 Just look at studentcoursereview.co.nz